composablesys/wish-you-were-fast/reuse23/README.md

 ln -s ~/<engine path> ./<engine name-version>-link
 ```
 ### How to run `run.py`
-This script should be ran in the home directory and btime must be installed.
+This script should be run in the home directory and btime must be installed.
 Running experiments on specific configs must be changed in `common.py` manually.

 1. Set `DATA_DIR` to path where experiment folders and datafiles will be created.
 ```